seedy-marketplace/native-plants-frontend/README.md

 * User edditing of organizations and their properties
 * Mapping & Search through Map
 * Interaction tracking
-* Lab involvement
+* Implement Lab data interfaces
-* bulk import seed collection
+* Bulk import seed collection
+* Enable users to update user info

 Code used by the previous team and is unused in final product has been marked with a comment saying "archived code".
 We did not wish to removing it.